kaulquappe23/a2b_human_mesh/README.md

 ```bash
 conda activate a2b_hme
 ```
 For evaluation and fit3D, the SMPL-X models are needed.
-If you just want to test the A2B models, the models are not necessary.
+If you just want to test the A2B models, the SMPL-X models are not necessary.
 If you need them, download the SMPL-X models from the [official SMPL-X repository](https://smpl-x.is.tue.mpg.de) and place them in the folder `smpl-models/smplx`.
 Alternatively, you can modify the variable `SMPL_MODEL_DIR` in the file `config.py` and set it to the directory where you have stored the model files.

 ## A2B Models